Lan Yu (general): Downfall and death

-Zhu Di, the fourth son of the Emperor, was known for his military prowess and played a significant role in fueling the Emperor's distrust towards his arrogant generals.
-One of his main targets was Lan, whom he saw as a threat due to his close relationship with the heir to the throne.
-(Note: Zhu Biao, the eldest son of the Emperor and heir to the throne since 1368, married the daughter of general Chang Yuchun and Lan Yu's niece.
-After Zhu Biao's death in 1392, Zhu Yunwen, the son of Zhu Biao and another wife, was designated heir, much to Zhu Di's displeasure.)
-In order to solidify his own power, Zhu Di deliberately directed the Emperor's suspicions towards the generals.
-According to historian Wang Shizhen (1526–1590), Zhu Di was the main instigator behind Lan's arrest and execution.
-He was also linked to the suspicious deaths of Feng and Fu in late 1394 and early 1395.
+Zhu Di, the militarily accomplished fourth son of the Hongwu Emperor, played a significant role in fueling the Emperor's distrust towards his arrogant generals.
+One of his main targets was Lan, whom he saw as a threat due to his close relationship with the heir to the throne, Zhu Yunwen, who was the Emperor's grandson and Zhu Di's nephew.
+Zhu Yunwen's stepmother, Lady Cheng, was Lan's niece.
+According to historian Wang Shizhen (1526–1590), Zhu Di brought about Lan's arrest and execution.
+The prince may also have been responsible for the suspicious deaths of Feng and Fu in late 1394 and early 1395.

 In the early months of 1393, the Embroidered Uniform Guard arrested several of Lan's former subordinates and coerced them into confessing against him.
 In February 1393, four of the Emperor's sons were hastily sent to the northern frontiers, with three of them not even having built their own residences yet.
-In March 1393, Lan, along with a large number of his subordinates and allies, were arrested and accused of conspiracy and rebellion.
+In March 1393, Lan, along with a large number of his subordinates and allies, was arrested and accused of conspiracy and rebellion.
 They were subsequently executed on 22 March.

-In the subsequent purges, approximately 20,000 people were executed, including one duke and fourteen marquises.
-During the purges of the early 1390s, the Emperor eliminated the military nobility, leaving a power vacuum that was eventually filled by individuals closely associated with the Emperor, particularly his sons.
-It is possible that the removal of influential and meritorious individuals was a strategic move to ensure a smooth transfer of power to the heir to the throne.
+In the subsequent purges, approximately 20,000 people were executed, including one duke and thirteen marquises.
+During the purges of the early 1390s, the Emperor eliminated the military nobility, leaving a power vacuum eventually filled by individuals closely associated with the Emperor, particularly his sons.
+It is possible the removal of influential and meritorious individuals was a strategic move to ensure a smooth transfer of power to the heir to the throne.